 3.2 The Neighbourhood Development Plan preparation procedure includes two minimum six-week periods of consultation on the draft plan and will culminate in a referendum on whether the plan should be made part of the statutory development plan for Herefordshire.
-The Brampton Abbotts and Foy Neighbourhood Development Plan has now reached Regulation 14 draft plan consultation stage and is being consulted upon formally.
-This is an important stage and will be the final opportunity to make your views known before the Plan is submitted to Herefordshire Council.
+The Brampton Abbotts and Foy Neighbourhood Development Plan has now reached Regulation 16 submission draft plan consultation stage and is being consulted upon formally.
+This is an important stage and will be the final opportunity to make your views known before the plan is assessed by an independent examiner.

-- 3.3 After this consultation, the Brampton Abbotts and Foy Neighbourhood Development Plan will be revised as necessary and submitted to Herefordshire Council.
-They will consult on this submitted plan for a further six weeks. - 3.4 The Brampton Abbotts and Foy Neighbourhood Development Plan will then be subject to independent examination.
-Once the plan has been examined and finally passed it will have to be put to a vote, a referendum, of all those eligible to vote in the Neighbourhood Development Plan area covered by the Group Parish, as to whether or not it should be made part of the statutory development plan system. - 3.5 We hope to reach referendum in 2019 and have a final Neighbourhood Development Plan by end of-2019. - 3.6 One final point to bear in mind is that the Neighbourhood Development Plan must take account of national planning policy and guidance provided by government; and strategic planning policy set by Herefordshire Council.
+- 3.3 Once the plan has been examined and it is considered to meet the basic conditions and other legal and procedural requirements it will be put to a vote.
+This referendum will mean that of all those eligible to vote in the area covered by the Group Parish, will decide whether or not the Neighbourhood Development Plan should be made part of the statutory development plan for Herefordshire. - 3.4 It is hoped to reach referendum later in 2019 and have a final Neighbourhood Development Plan in place before the end of 2019. - 3.5 One final point to bear in mind is that the Neighbourhood Development Plan must take account of national planning policy and guidance provided by government; and strategic planning policy set by Herefordshire Council.
 The latter, as we show in the next chapter, is extremely important in terms of planning for future developments.